 The owner was a real character out of some weird nautical novel about a man possessed by excess that throws caution to the wind.
 He looked exactly how you would picture the captain of a ship with a grey beard and face off the cover of some old sailor whiskey bottle.

-One day at Christmas time we did a lunch party for the executives of Hallmark greeting cards.
+One day at Christmas time we had a lunch party for the executives of Hallmark greeting cards.
 There were approximately 30 people at this luncheon.

 The owner, Kirby Atterbury, was in rare form as he came down from his home up on the hill and not too far away from the restaurant.
 This was about noon and he was already plastered.
 His nose was so red he could have guided Santa’s sleigh through the darkest of nights.

 Upon arrival to the restaurant he walked past the entrance and started for the party.
 No one could stop him, I mean he was the owner and had a propensity to fire people for no sane reason.
 He just happened to pick the table the host was sitting at and began to tell some crude jokes.
 When I say crude this man could make a stripper blush.